Roxanne Dryden-Edwards, MD

 Regarding medical therapy, agoraphobia is usually treated in connection with panic disorder.
 Commonly, members of the serotonin selective reuptake inhibitor (SSRI) and the minor tranquilizer (benzodiazepine) groups of medications are used in treatment.
 Examples of SSRI medications include escitalopram (Lexapro), citalopram (Celexa), sertraline (Zoloft), paroxetine (Paxil), and fluoxetine (Prozac).
 The possible side effects of SSRI medications can vary greatly from person to person and depend on which of the drugs is being used.
 Common side effects of this group of medications include dry mouth, sexual dysfunction, nausea, tremors, trouble sleeping, blurred vision, constipation or soft stools, and dizziness.
 In rare cases, some people have been thought to become acutely more anxious or depressed once on the medication, even trying to or completing suicide or homicide.
 Children and teens are thought to be particularly vulnerable to this rare possibility.

 Phobias are also sometimes treated using beta-blocker medications, which block the effects of adrenaline on the body.
 An example of a beta-blocker medication is propranolol.

-Panic disorder and phobias are less commonly treated with drugs in a medication class known as benzodiazepines.
-This class of medications causes relaxation but is used much less often these days to treat anxiety due to the possibility of addiction, increasing need for higher doses, and overdose.
+Panic disorder and phobias are sometimes treated with drugs in a medication class known as benzodiazepines.
+This class of medications causes relaxation but is used less often these days to treat anxiety due to the possibility of addiction, increasing need for higher doses, and overdose.
 The risk of overdose is especially heightened if taken when alcohol is also being consumed.
 Examples of medications from that group include diazepam (Valium), alprazolam (Xanax), lorazepam (Ativan), and clonazepam (Klonopin).

 Viewers share their comments